rust-lang/rfcs/text/0000-cfg-path-version.md

 ```

 Note that you won't be able to make use of `#[cfg(version(..))` for these
-particular features since they were introduced before this RFC's featuers
+particular features since they were introduced before this RFC's features
 get stabilized.
 However, there will be features in the future to use this
 mechanism on.